 The “RLRS Play-In” is a double elimination bracket with up to one hundred twenty-eight (128) Teams that have qualified from the Open Qualifiers (for each of North America and Europe, as applicable).
 Teams that place 4th place or better in the RLRS Play-In will qualify to participate in Rival Series League Play in their respective region.
 All Matches are Best-of-Five.

-Teams automatically qualify to participate in RLCS or Rival Series League Play based on their performances from Season 5.
-Specifically, Teams that placed 6th place or higher in the North American and European RLCS League Play, or 2nd place or higher in the North American and European Promotion/Relegation tournament, qualify to participate in Season 6 of RLCS League Play.
-Teams that placed 3rd or 4th in the North American and European Rival Series League Play, or 3rd or 4th place in the North American and European Promotion/Relegation tournament, qualify to participate in Season 6 of Rival Series League Play.
-Teams must abide by the continuity requirements described in Section 8.3.7 to be eligible for automatic qualification.
-RLCS Teams that do not confirm an eligible roster by the RLCS Roster Lock date (July 30, 2018 at 11:59 pm PDT); or Rival Series teams that do not confirm an eligible roster by the Rival Series Roster Lock date (August 5, 2018 at 11:59pm PDT) will forfeit their automatic qualification.
+Teams automatically qualify to participate in RLCS or Rival Series League Play based on their performances from Season 6.
+Specifically, Teams that placed sixth place or higher in the North American and European RLCS League Play, or second place or higher in the North American and European Promotion/Relegation tournament, qualify to participate in Season 7 of RLCS League Play.
+Teams that placed third or fourth in the North American and European Rival Series League Play, or third or fourth place in the North American and European Promotion/Relegation tournament, qualify to participate in Season 7 of the Rival Series League Play.
+Teams must abide by the continuity requirements described in Section 8.3.7, “Roster Continuity,” to be eligible for automatic qualification.
+RLCS Teams that do not confirm an eligible roster by the RLCS Roster Lock date (February 25, 2019 at 11:59 pm PST); or Rival Series teams that do not confirm an eligible roster by the Rival Series Roster Lock date (March 1, 2019 at 11:59pm PST) will forfeit their automatic qualification.

-“RLCS League Play” is a Round Robin with the eight (8) Teams that have qualified from the RLCS League Play and Promotion/Relegation Tournament in RLCS Season 5 (for each of North America and Europe, as applicable).
+“RLCS League Play” is a Round Robin with the eight (8) Teams that have qualified from the RLCS League Play and Promotion/Relegation Tournament in RLCS Season 6 (for each region, North America and Europe, as applicable).
 The Teams will play one (1) Best-of-Five Match against every other Team.
 Rankings will be determined by comparing the total number of Match wins received by a Team during the RLCS League Play.
 If a Team is disqualified from a Match by the Tournament Organizer, the Match will be recorded as a 3-0 win in favor of the opposing Team.

 The Teams ranked 7th and 8th in RLCS League Play and the Teams ranked 1st and 2nd in Rival Series, will compete in Promotion Tournament for North America and Europe, as applicable.
 The Promotion Tournament is a double elimination bracket with Best-of-Seven Matches.
 The final remaining Team in Upper Bracket and the final remaining Team in Lower Bracket will automatically qualify to participate in RLCS League Play for the next season.
 The other two Teams will automatically qualify to participate in Rival Series in the next season.

 The Open Qualifiers are open to all legal residents of Europe and North America who are 15 years of age or older on the date that the Player’s Team competes in the Open Qualifier.
-For example, a North American Player who turns 15 years old on August 17, may not compete in the North America Open Qualifier 1, but may compete in the North America Open Qualifier 2 and any subsequent North America Open Qualifiers.
+For example, a North American Player who turns 15 years old on March 8, 2019, may not compete in the North America Open Qualifier 1, but may compete in the North America Open Qualifier 2 and any subsequent North America Open Qualifiers.
 The dates of the Open Qualifiers are:

-August 11, 2018: North America –Open Qualifier 1
+March 2, 2019: North America –Open Qualifier 1

-August 12, 2018: Europe –Open Qualifier 1
+March 3, 2019: Europe –Open Qualifier 1

-August 18, 2018: North America –Open Qualifier 2
+March 9, 2019: North America –Open Qualifier 2

-August 19, 2018: Europe –Open Qualifier 2
+March 10, 2019: Europe –Open Qualifier 2

-August 21, 2018: North America –Open Qualifier 3
+March 12, 2019: North America –Open Qualifier 3

-August 22, 2018: Europe –Open Qualifier 3
+March 13, 2019: Europe –Open Qualifier 3

-August 25, 2018: North America –Open Qualifier 4
+March 16, 2019: North America –Open Qualifier 4

-August 26, 2018: Europe Open Qualifier 4
+March 17, 2019: Europe Open Qualifier 4

 The other stages of the Tournament are open to Teams who qualify under the terms of the Official Rules.
 Players must be able to provide proof of eligibility.
-Please also note that potential Winners will ultimately need to provide proof of residency and tax form information before they are officially declared the Winner.
-Section 10, entitled “General Prize Restrictions”, provides more information.
+Please also note that potential Winners will need to provide proof of residency and tax form information before they are officially declared the Winner.
+Section 10, entitled “General Prize Restrictions,” provides more information.

 Players will be required to sign up as a member of the Tournament at the registration page located at: https://www.rocketleagueesports.com/register (“Tournament Registration”) and, depending on the registration functionality, either share the gamertag or other name they use in the Title Game or otherwise choose a user name (in either instance, the “User Name”).
-Each Player will be known publicly by his or her User Name, rather than his or her real name, until the later stages of the Tournament when Player names may be revealed.
+Each Player will be known publicly by his/her User Name, rather than his/her real name, until the later stages of the Tournament when Player names may be revealed.
 Each Player represents and warrants that their User Name and Team Name and logo will not violate or infringe upon the trademark, copyright, publicity rights or other intellectual property or other rights of any other person or entity and will otherwise comply with the Code of Conduct described in Section 7.

-During Tournament play Players may not bring, use, or wear any headsets, earbuds, microphones or other Player Equipment other than those approved of or provided by the Tournament Organizers.
+During Tournament play, Players may not bring, use, or wear any headsets, earbuds, microphones or other Player Equipment other than those approved of or provided by the Tournament Organizers.
 Player Equipment that is suspected by the Tournament Organizers of providing an unfair competitive advantage will not be approved for use.
 At their discretion, Tournament Organizers may disallow the use of any individual piece of Player Equipment for reasons related to Tournament security, operational efficiency or effectiveness.